 (B) A job placement rate of at least 70 percent, calculated as the percentage of students who are employed in the occupation for which the program prepares students(as identified through the process established under 34 C.F.R.
 690.93 (b)) or a comparable high-skill, high-wage, or in-demand occupation during the second quarter after successfully completing the program, as determined through a certification from the Governor, based on the Governor’s analysis using available administrative data, including wage records.

 * * *

+(d) For each award year, the Secretary confirms the eligible workforce program’s published tuition and fees do not exceed the value-added earnings of the eligible workforce program, consistent with 34 CFR 690.95.

+(e) A student is not included in the numerator or denominator of completion or placement rates if the student—

+(i) Dies;

+(ii) Experiences the onset of a medical condition that prevents employment; or

+(iii) Is called to active military service.

 § 690.95 Value-added earnings

-(a) For each award year, an eligible workforce program’s total published tuition and fees may not exceed the value-added earnings of students who are working, received a Pell Grant for enrollment in the program, and completed the program during the period described in paragraph (ih)(2).
+(a) For each award year, an eligible workforce program’s total published tuition and fees may not exceed the value-added earnings of students who are working, received a Pell Grant for enrollment in the program, and completed the program during the cohort period defined in 34 CFR 690.91 and described in paragraph (i)(2).

 (b) An eligible workforce program’s value-added earnings are determined by calculating the difference between—

-(1) The median earnings of such students during the most recent tax year for which data is available at the time of the calculation, as adjusted by the State and metropolitan area regional price parities of the Bureau of Economic Analysis based on the location of such programs; and
+(1) The median earnings of such students during the earnings measurement period as defined in 34 CFR 690.91, as adjusted by the State and metropolitan area regional price parities of the Bureau of Economic Analysis based on the location of such programs; and

 (2) 150 percent of the poverty line applicable to a single individual as determined under section 673(2) of the Community Service Block Grant Act (42 U.S.C.
 9902(2)) for such tax year.

-(cb) No later than three months prior to the beginning of the award year, the Secretary will publish the value-added earnings that will apply to the eligible workforce program for that upcoming award year.
+(c) No later than three months prior to the beginning of the award year, the Secretary will publish the value-added earnings that will apply to the eligible workforce program for that upcoming award year.

-(dc) The institution must keep published tuition and fees at or below the value-added earnings calculated for the program for all students who first enroll in the eligible workforce program during the award year that begins following the annual release of the program’s value-added earnings.
+(d) The institution must keep published tuition and fees at or below the value-added earnings calculated for the program for all students who first enroll in the eligible workforce program during the award year that begins following the annual release of the program’s value-added earnings.

-(ed) Programs that have a calculated value-added earnings of zero or negative value shall not be eligible for Federal Pell Grant funds.
+(e) Programs that have a calculated value-added earnings of zero or negative value shall not be eligible for Federal Pell Grant funds.

 (e) The institution must provide, upon request, evidence satisfactory to the Secretary that its published tuition and fees does not exceed the published value-added earnings for that award year.

-(gf) In calculating the value-added earnings for an eligible workforce program, the Secretary uses student completion data that the institution is required to report to the Secretary to support its administration of, or participation in, the title IV, HEA programs to—
+(g) In calculating the value-added earnings for an eligible workforce program, the Secretary uses student completion data that the institution is required to report to the Secretary to support its administration of, or participation in, the title IV, HEA programs to—

 (1) Compile a list of students who received Federal Pell Grant funds and who completed each program during the cohort period, after which the Secretary—